-As we navigate our way through a third lockdown and a cold winter, it’s more important than ever to look after our health and wellbeing.
-While eating a healthy, balanced diet and taking steps to boost our immune systems is of the utmost importance, it’s also key to take care of our mental health as well as physical.
+While eating a healthy, balanced diet, and taking steps to boost our immune systems is of the utmost importance, it’s also key to take care of our mental health as well as our physical health.
 So why not think about giving Pilates a go?

 Pilates is a form of exercise that benefits the mind as much as the body, and is something that can be practiced just as easily from home as it can from a studio.
 To find out more, have a read of our introduction to Pilates.

 First things first – what actually is Pilates?
 Pilates is a form of low-impact exercise that aims to strengthen the body evenly in order to improve general fitness, flexibility, posture, and wellbeing.
 Pilates was first developed in the 1920s by German physical trainer Joseph Pilates, who believed that mental and physical health were closely connected.
 Because Pilates requires you to move in a very precise and exact way, it’s also described as ‘a thinking way of moving’.

 Pilates is based upon six principles: breath, concentration, control, precision, centre and flow.
 Also known as the ‘Body Control Method’, Pilates has a particular emphasis on core strength and works by developing our awareness of our own strength and mobility.
 Each action in Pilates is deliberate, and every stage of movement, from start to finish, is important.
 Ultimately, Pilates strengthens and stabilises your core, and enables you to move more efficiently while improving your posture, building lean muscle, and expanding your range of motion.

 To get an idea of how Pilates works your core, have a watch of the video below.